 Wicked people make it extremely hard for us to set healthy boundaries.
-That’s why our relationship with them is a power struggle and they are always the winner.
-They will lie to you, manipulate you, belittle you, and take you for granted only to prove to themselves and you that they are better than you, that they have more power over you.
+That’s why our relationship with them is a power struggle, and they are always the winner.
+They will lie to you, manipulate you, belittle you, and take you for granted only to prove to themselves and you that they are better than you and that they have more power over you.

-9. You feel guilty of everything bad that happens in the relationship
+9. You feel guilty about everything bad that happens in the relationship

 This is probably the most important sign since it is so commonly used by evil people.
 If you feel like you are always the one to blame for everything that goes wrong in the relationship, then you are dealing with a manipulative, evil person.
 When you feel like a scapegoat for all their issues, then you better get out of the relationship fast because your physical, mental, and emotional health is in serious trouble.